peterhinch/micropython-async/v3/docs/GPS.md

  * `ast_pbrw.py` Test/demo script.

 ## 10.3 Files for timing applications

+Note that these require the `threadsafe` directory to be copied to the target.

  * `as_tGPS.py` The library.
 Provides `GPS_Timer` and `GPS_RWTimer` classes.
  * `as_GPS_time.py` Test scripts for read only driver.